anderslatif/Kea_DAT_Node.js_2024_Spring/00._Course_Material/00._Meta_Course_Material/exam_requirements.md

 ## Hard requirements

-You must to fulfill these requirements to pass the exam:
+These are the minimum requirement.
+The project must contain these elements:

 ### Backend